landandair/Alt_Commander/README.md

 1. Follow instructions for the client
    1. (minus getting the server data and running it)
 2. Open up /Server/make_server_data.py and run it and follow the prompts or skip them to use the defaults
-3. look at the generated server data file and make sure it looks correct
+3. Look at the generated server data file and make sure it looks correct
 4. Open up the IDLE and run the server
-   1. it should run without error
+   1. It should run without error
    2. Unfortunately this is not enough
-5. If you wish for the server to be public to the internet(you do)
+5. If zou wish for the server to be public to the internet(you do)
    1. Look up 'set up port forwarding on (your isp)'
-   2. follow the instructions they give
+   2. Follow the instructions they give
-      1. set up a port forward for the port in Server_data.txt
+      1. Set up a port forward for the port in Server_data.txt
 6. Once you finish check your work
    1. https://www.portchecktool.com and type in port
-   2. check ip to ensure it looks good(or proxy if you used a proxy instead of your public ip)
+   2. Check ip to ensure it looks good(or proxy if you used a proxy instead of your public ip)
    3. Make sure it says "Success!"
    4. Congrats you have made a hole in your firewall
       1. (Consider turning this off after the event is done)